DerrickMarcus/program-design-project/README.md

 This is a C++ programming assignment for the 2023 summer semester of Computer Program Design (2) in the Department of Electronic Engineering, Tsinghua University. assign book and program are included

+2024.4.1 Update
+I uploaded the cpp source file including Chinese prompts, which is not the final version I submitted.
+This time I uploaded the source file with English interface, which may avoid some encoding errors.
+The final project report is also included.